openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 .# Abstract

-This specification defines a mechanism on top of OAuth to allow presentation of claims in the form of verifiable credentials as part of the protocol flow.
+This specification defines a mechanism on top of OAuth 2.0 to allow presentation of claims in the form of verifiable credentials as part of the protocol flow.

 {mainmatter}

 # Introduction

-This specification defines a mechanism on top of OAuth [@!RFC6749] for presentation of claims via verifiable credentials, supporting W3C formats as well as other credential formats.
+This specification defines a mechanism on top of OAuth 2.0 [@!RFC6749] for presentation of claims via verifiable credentials, supporting W3C formats as well as other credential formats.
 This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
-It also allows new applications built using verifiable credentials to utilize OAuth or OpenID Connect as integration and interoperability layer towards credential holders.
+It also allows new applications built using verifiable credentials to utilize OAuth 2.0 or OpenID Connect as integration and interoperability layer towards credential holders.

-OpenID Connect would be an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
-However, early implementation experience suggests there are use cases where the presentation of verifiable presentations is sufficient and mandating [@OpenID.Core] features, such as issuance of ID tokens, would unnecessary increase implementation complexity.
-Thus the working group decided to use OAuth as a base protocol.
-Deployments can nevertheless add this specification to an OpenID Connect implementation, especially Self-Issued OpenID Providers (see [@SIOPv2]), since OpenID Connect is built on top of OAuth.
+OAuth 2.0 [@!RFC6749] is used as a base protocol to enable use cases where the presentation of verifiable presentations alone is sufficient.
+This keeps this specification simple, whilst also enabling more complex use cases.
+Deployments that require [@!OpenID.Core] features, such as issuance of ID tokens can nevertheless use this specification to extend their OpenID Connect implementations with the ability to transport verifiable credentials, since OpenID Connect is built on top of OAuth 2.0.
+Especially Self-Issued OpenID Providers (see [@!SIOPv2]) would benefit from combining this specification.

 # Terminology